cbcrg/tcoffee/docs/tcoffee_faq.rst

 .. note:: Note: you need to have the converter ps2pdf installed on your system (standard under Linux and cygwin).
 The latest versions of Internet Explorer and Netscape now allow the user to print the HTML display Do not forget to request Background printing.

-Alignment Computation
+Alignment computation
 =====================
 Q: Is T-Coffee the best?
-Why Not Using Muscle, or Mafft, or ProbCons???
+Why not using Muscle, or Mafft, or ProbCons???
 -----------------------------------------------------------------------

 A: All these packages are good packages and they sometimes outperform T-Coffee.
 They also claim to outperform one another...
 If you have them installed locally, you can have T-Coffee to generate a consensus alignment: